AlexeyKopchinskiy/Portfolio-project-5-v2/README.md

 - A hero section introduces the site’s purpose with bold typography and a dark-themed aesthetic.
 - Premium posts are highlighted in a dedicated section with card-style previews, drawing attention to exclusive content.
 - Each post card includes a featured image, title, excerpt, and a call-to-action button to read more — encouraging exploration and engagement.
+- Platform Overview section provides dynamic information about website statistics: total number of existing users with role distribution (Authors, Readers, Reviewers and Administrators) as well as information on current post numbers.
+- Below statistics there is a small banner showing latest newsletter preview with links to password protected newsletter view page.
+This serves as additional teaser for upgrading to premium users.

 This layout helps users quickly understand the value of the platform and navigate to content that interests them.